Mr. Monk and the Candidate: Plot

 Adrian Monk was a San Francisco Police Department investigator, but the death of his wife, Trudy, exacerbated his obsessive–compulsive disorder and led him to develop depression and multiple phobias.
-Now, as a private detective, Monk investigates the murder of Nicole Vasquez.
+Now, as a private detective, Monk investigates the murder of Nicole Vasques.
 A shooting occurs during a campaign rally, resulting in the death of mayoral candidate Warren St. Claire's bodyguard.
 The incumbent mayor orders Monk's former supervisor, Captain Stottlemeyer, to bring Monk in on the case, and reluctantly, he does.

 Monk meets St. Claire, his wife Miranda, and their advisor Gavin Lloyd, and walks to the site of the assassination attempt.
-He discovers Vasquez was a volunteer for the St. Claire's campaign.
-He goes to St. Claire campaign headquarters and questions a volunteer about Vasquez.
-That volunteer later dies under suspicious circumstances, enhancing Monk's suspicion about a link between the Vasquez and St. Claire cases.
+He discovers Vasques was a volunteer for the St. Claire's campaign.
+He goes to St. Claire campaign headquarters and questions a volunteer about Vasques.
+That volunteer later dies under suspicious circumstances, enhancing Monk's suspicion about a link between the Vasques and St. Claire cases.

 Monk's assistant Sharona Fleming suspects that St. Claire's wife Miranda ordered her husband's assassination.
 Sharona's theory is supported by the fact that St. Claire is worth $150 million, but Monk thinks about other hypotheses, including one in which Miranda is having an affair with one of St. Claire's assistants.
 Things become clearer in Monk's mind when he watches a news report on the assassination attempt.
 Monk regroups everyone at the place of the campaign rally to recreate what happened that day.

 He explains that the assassin was not hired to kill Warren St. Claire, but to kill the bodyguard instead.
-When Vasquez had discovered that Lloyd was embezzling campaign funds, he approached the bodyguard about murdering Vasquez.
+When Vasques had discovered that Lloyd was embezzling campaign funds, he approached the bodyguard about murdering Vasques.
 As the bodyguard refused to carry out the murder, Lloyd had him killed.
 To prove his theory, Monk shows a photograph of Lloyd looking at the direction of the shooter just after the shots were fired.
 Monk proves that Lloyd's sight line was obstructed, and that the gunshot's echo would have masked the direction of the shot.
 As such, it was impossible that Lloyd could have known where the shots were coming from unless he already knew where the gunman would be.